 We see small deviations in the depolarizing case which appear to increase with increasing system size.
+Furthermore, in the same appendix, we also explore the clean and dirty setup for low circuit depths ($L=1-30$) up to $n=10$ in the realistic noise model, obtaining similar behavior as for the higher depths.

 We note that the deviations are within one standard deviation of the mean gradient which may indicate that there are finite sample artifacts.
-Nevertheless, to elucidate their origin a more systematic investigation would be necessary, which we leave to a future work.
+Nevertheless, to elucidate their origin a more systematic investigation would be necessary, which we leave to future work.
 We find that for the realistic noise model deviations are much smaller resulting in nearly perfect collapse.
-Finally, we note that in the case of the depolarizing noise the total error is proportional to $n_d/n$, while in the case of the realistic noise it scales approximately linearly with $n_d/n$ as shown in an inset of Figure~\ref{fig:RealScaled}.
+Finally, we note that in the case of the depolarizing noise, the total error is proportional to $n_d/n$, while in the case of the realistic noise, it scales approximately linearly with $n_d/n$ as shown in an inset of Figure~\ref{fig:RealScaled}.
 Therefore, the obtained collapses provide further examples of exponential suppression of the gradient by a ratio of $n_d/n$.